 Cartoon: Originally published in The Times, Toronto, March 1911.

 The Begbie Contest joined the Canada's History Awards in 2009.

-The contest is open to high school students.
-The aim of the contest is to provide students with an opportunity to compare their knowledge of Canadian history with other students across Canada.
+The aim of the contest is to provide high school students with an opportunity to compare their knowledge of Canadian history with other students across Canada.